t-workware/tt-cli/README.md

 $ cargo build --release
 ```

 The binary will be available in the `target/release` directory.
-To link executable to `/usr/bin`, run the following:
+To copy executable to `/usr/bin`, run the following:

 ```
-$ sudo ln -s `pwd`/target/release/tt-cli /usr/bin/tt
+$ sudo cp target/release/tt-cli /usr/bin/tt
 ```

 The tool requires a config file with name `tt-cli.toml`, located in TT_CLI_HOME directory.
 You need to set this environment variable too: